Support and resistance

 Like support, resistance levels can appear when markets are in bear trends as well as bull ones.
 They are sometimes referred to as an asset’s ‘ceiling’.

 You might also hear a market described as ‘rangebound’, which means that its price is stuck between its support and resistance levels.

 Lots of traders use support and resistance to help them plan when to enter and exit positions.

 As a simple example, a support level that has been hit but not breached multiple times could offer a buying opportunity.
 By opening a long position near the area of support, you can earn a profit if the market bounces again.
 Or you could open a short trade near a resistance level, to take advantage of any downward price reversal.

-When you want to exit a position, identifying the level at which a price reversal is on the cards can help maximise your profit – or minimise your loss.
+When you want to exit a position, identifying the level at which a price reversal is on the cards can help maximize your profit – or minimize your loss.